galopago/panel-mount-drill-layouts/SMA_FLANGE_4_HOLES/README.md

 # SMA PANEL ANTENNA CONNECTOR DRILLING TEMPLATE

-[RAK11300](assets/pdf/RAK11300.pdf) is a LoRa module in a "stamp" factor plus an RP2040 chip.
+Different "drilling helpers" for mounting a [SMA PANEL ANTENNA CONNECTOR](assets/pdf/Catalog_SMA.pdf) is a LoRa module in a "stamp" factor plus an RP2040 chip.
 The board is designed to fit inside a generic 83x58mm waterproof enclosure.

 ![PCBANDENCLOSURE](assets/img/pcbandenclosure.jpg)